Service brief · Chapter I · Incorporation

 What the company will file every year

-First AGM may be held up to 9 months after the first FY end; subsequent AGMs must be within 6 months of FY end and not more than 15 months after the previous AGM.
+Your first AGM can be up to 9 months after the first financial year ends.
+After that, AGMs must happen within 6 months of each year-end and no more than 15 months apart.

 • Board meetings